A mini travel guide of Skiathos island!

 Best Beaches

-Koukounaries: This is perhaps one of the best beaches in the Mediterranean and is also known as “Golden Sand” since its sand is magnificent and looks like shining under the sun!
+Koukounaries: This is perhaps one of the best beaches in the Mediterranean and is also known as “Golden Sand” since its sand is magnificent and looks like it is shining under the sun!

 There are plenty of sunbeds and umbrellas to accommodate enough tourists, and it is quite well protected from the north winds.